 Ah, a glimmer of hope!
 He knew the Korg was providing a dumbed-down Underworld experience.
 It’s not real.

 In Cocteau’s Orphée there is a scene early on when the Princess of Death takes Orphée and the dead body of Cégeste by limo, across the tracks, into the Underworld.
 The Princess revives his body as a confused Orphée looks on.
 The Princess takes Orphée into a room and turns on the radio.
 The famous flute solo from Gluck’s opera Orfeo plays out.
 Orphée demands that she shut off the radio.
 It hits a nerve.
+It’s the real mirror being held up to him.
 He cannot listen to it.
 How strange; how interesting!

 “Sleeping or dreaming, the dreamer must accept his dreams,” says the Princess of Death.
 Orphée once again demands that it be shut off.
 “And I demand,” says the Princess, “that you do not touch that radio!”
 Death wins the argument.
-She wants him to sit with his discomfort.
+She wants him to sit with his discomfort, his cognitive dissonance.

-The radio had been spewing out bons mots all along: “Le silence va plus vite à reculon” (Silence goes faster backwards) without any such unnerved reactions from Orphée.
+The radio had been spewing out bons mots all along: “Le silence va plus vite à reculon” (Silence goes faster backwards), again holding him spellbound.
 Gluck’s flute solo hits him differently.
 It confuses him, it hits him in a place that he cannot bear.
 20th c.
 Orfeus is breaking from his legendary past; he doesn’t see his ticket out of hell by way of music.
 He is no longer the Orpheus in Corot’s masterpiece or Gluck’s opera.
 He is asleep under the Princess’ spell, the Princess of Death.

-There is happy ending in Cocteau’s trilogy, I hope that we will find its parallel: the Princess of Death decides to herself in order for Orphée to become an immortal poet.
+There is happy ending in Cocteau’s trilogy, I hope that we will find its parallel: the Princess of Death decides to off herself and thereby allows Orphée to continue on an immortal poet.
 She had fallen in love Orphée and this was her sacrifice.
 She is sent into the ruins of the Underworld; Orphée and Eurydice return to life as it had been without any memory of their otherworldly saga.

-Perhaps we must go through the extremes of darkness — the grip of the Princess of Death — in order to re-emerge fully conscious and whole.
+The obvious parallel: we must go through the extremes of darkness — the grip of the Princess of Death — in order to re-emerge fully conscious and whole.
 Cocteau was spot on in depicting 20th century Orpheus in this regard.
-Collectively, I believe we have and the imperative now is to claim our consciousness, and like the myth Orpheus and Eurydice, emerge from darkness, more complete and more conscious.
+Collectively, I believe we have and the imperative is now to claim our consciousness, and, as in the Greek myth, Orpheus and Eurydice, emerge from darkness, more complete and more conscious.

 There is a consciousness movement happening.
 As mentioned before, the noetic sciences have caught the attention of many, as we have seen a growing interest in Orientalism (much as in the Romantic era), paganism, meditation, ‘thinking outside the box’, neuro-linguistics, the list goes on; somehow the great music from the Baroque visionaries through the 19th c.
 Romantic visionaries and their benefactors in this time is not included in the equation.